February 20, 2023 4 Comments

 If you hear firefighters tell it, some of our most prominent forefathers were firefighters.
 The stories are passed down through generations like a badge of honor.

-Some sources claim that George Washington, Thomas Jefferson, Samuel Adams and others served as firefighters, either before, after or during the years where they played pivotal roles in shaping our nation.
+Some sources claim that George Washington, Thomas Jefferson, Samuel Adams, and others served as firefighters, either before, after, or during the years where they played pivotal roles in shaping our nation.

 The fire service, like America itself, was in its infancy then.
 Few records exist to verify these facts.
 The human resources departments in those years were woefully understaffed.